abhishekthapa07/gameManagementModule/README.md

 1. Onclick generate link button you will be redirected to new page which has two option
    - first generate link of selected game
    - second select game from dropdown list and generate link
+1. You can use spaces in field which will be replaced with (+) while generating link

 # Other README files are